Notice: Mail processing delays

 If your parcel is with Canada Post, please track it by visiting the Canada Post website.
 Items that have been transferred to the CBSA for additional processing will display the following notice on the Canada Post web site: “Item presented to the CBSA for customs review”.

 The CBSA is unable to provide a precise tracking of parcels being processed.

-CANPASS is a suite of programs that speed up border crossings for frequent, low-risk, pre-approved travellers from the United States into Canada, and in the case of CANPASS Air, from anywhere in the world when entering Canada.
+CANPASS Corporate Aircraft and CANPASS Private Aircraft are programs that speed up border crossings for frequent, low-risk, pre-approved travellers from the United States into Canada.

 Flying to Canada?
 Lawful permanent residents of the U.S. need an eTA.

-CANPASS members who are also lawful permanent residents of the U.S. (Green Card holders) are expected to have an Electronic Travel Authorization (eTA) when flying to or transiting through Canada.
+CANPASS members who are also lawful permanent residents of the U.S. (Green Card holders) need an Electronic Travel Authorization (eTA) when flying to or transiting through Canada.
 U.S. and Canadian citizens are exempted.